About Greeley County

 - Recording fees for new documents vary by document type, typically ranging from $14 to $28.

-While Greeley County does not currently offer a comprehensive online document search portal, property information can be obtained by contacting the office directly or visiting in person.
-The Greeley County Assessor's office, also located in the courthouse, maintains property tax records, assessment valuations, parcel maps, and ownership information.
+While Greeley County does not currently offer a full online document search portal, property information can be obtained by contacting the office directly or visiting in person.
+Greeley County Assessor's office, also located in the courthouse, maintains property tax records, assessment valuations, parcel maps, and ownership information.
 Property tax records can be searched by contacting the Assessor at 308-428-3755.

 Vital Records

-Vital records for Greeley County, Nebraska, are maintained by both the Greeley County Clerk's office and the Nebraska Department of Health and Human Services, Division of Public Health, Vital Records Section.
-Birth certificates for births occurring in Greeley County can be requested from the County Clerk at the Greeley County Courthouse, 612 Fourth Avenue, Greeley, NE 68842, phone 308-428-3625.
+Vital records for Greeley County, Nebraska, are maintained by both Greeley County Clerk's office and the Nebraska Department of Health and Human Services, Division of Public Health, Vital Records Section.
+Birth certificates for births occurring in Greeley County can be requested from the County Clerk at Greeley County Courthouse, 612 Fourth Avenue, Greeley, NE 68842, phone 308-428-3625.
 The fee for a certified birth certificate copy is $15 for the first copy and $14 for each additional copy ordered at the same time.

 - Death certificates for deaths occurring in Greeley County are also available through the County Clerk at the same fee structure.